Lightning-AI/litdata/README.md

   <summary> ✅ Use any data transforms</summary>
 &nbsp;

+Customize how your data is processed to better fit your needs.

 Subclass the `StreamingDataset` and override its `__getitem__` method to add any extra data transformations.